4-H Youth Development

 The Georgia 4-H program is part of the educational outreach of the University of Georgia College of Agricultural and Environmental Sciences.
 4-H is the largest youth organization in the world.

 4-H teaches life skills such as public speaking, communication and leadership.
-Although proud of its beginnings as corn and tomato clubs, 4-H has evolved over the years to teach about computers, recycling, photography, livestock, teamwork and many other topics relative to Pierce County's youth.
+Although proud of its beginnings as corn and tomato clubs, 4-H has evolved over the years to teach about agriculture, computers, recycling, photography, livestock, teamwork and many other topics relative to Pierce County's youth.

 Who's eligible to join 4-H?